Rob-Gould/3charts/README.md

 # 3 Charts - Department of Defense Funding Analysis

-This repository contains a specialized visualization tool focused on Department of Defense funding analysis.
+This repository contains three charts focused on Department of Defense funding analysis.
 It features three interactive charts that provide insights into defense spending patterns, budget allocations, and fiscal year comparisons.

-## Features

-- Interactive visualization of Department of Defense budget data
-- Fiscal year comparison tools (2020-2025)
-- Breakdown of spending by military branches and programs
-- Detailed analysis of budget allocation trends

 ## Development Setup